I registered to exhibit at the virtual expo, now what?

 Any questions regarding your booth setup or how the platform works should be sent to the Virtual Expo team at firstname.lastname@example.org.

-We’re also offering Q&A sessions for each location that you can sign up for below to allow you to ask our Virtual Expo team any remaining questions you may have prior to the show.
+We’re also offering Training/ Q&A sessions for each location that you can sign up for below to allow you to ask our Virtual Expo team any remaining questions you may have prior to the show.

 Additional Tips & Reminders